prasquin/AirPi/docs/usage.md

 these are not case-sensitive.
 Comments take an entire line, and begin with a hash (`#`).

-There are a number of sections within the file:
+There are a number of sections within the `settings.cfg`:

 **\[Sampling\]**
 *Controls frequency and duration of sampling.*